SCENE 01 / VISUAL EFFECTS COMPOSITING

 How do you handle complex green screen shots?

+Here is how the picture comes together.
 We use advanced keying techniques including multi-channel keying, edge processing, and spill suppression.
 For challenging shots with motion blur, fine hair detail, or semi-transparent elements, we combine automated tools with detailed manual refinement to achieve clean results.

 What resolution and format can you work with?